-We'll teach you to manage all phases of conservation practice, from examination, state-of-the-art analysis, proposal and documentation, to the treatment itself and future care recommendations.
+With over 50 years of teaching conservation, this intensive, three-year course enables you to manage all phases of conservation practice, from examination, state-of-the-art analysis, proposal and documentation, to the treatment itself and future care recommendations.

-Our specialism is the conservation and restoration of three-dimensional cultural objects in stone, wood, plaster and terracotta.
-Decorative surfaces such as gilding, polychromy, lacquer and japanning and the conservation of ornate frames are integral to the course.
+We offer specialist pathways in the conservation and restoration of three-dimensional cultural objects in stone, wood, plaster and terracotta, including gilding, lacquer, japanning and ornate frames, or the conservation and restoration of books and paper-related artefacts.